Big Basin: Camping in the redwoods

-Congrats on deciding to visit Big Basin!
+Deciding to visit Big Basin is a great decision.
 You're going to have a lot of fun.
 It's always good to be prepared, so let's go over a few things.

-Tent cabins are enclosed structures that require no set-up.
+Tent cabins are enclosed structures that are already set up for you.
 Tent cabins include mattress pads, a table, a wood stove, and a lockable door.
 There's also room for an additional tent outside.
-Tent cabins obviously cost more but If you don't want to buy your own camping gear, tent cabins are useful.
+Tent cabins cost more but If you don't want to buy your own camping gear, they are useful.
 You can add the Total Camping Package, which includes 4 sleeping bags, a cook stove, pots and pans, cooking utensils, a lantern, a 60-quart cooler, one bundle of wood and one bag of ice.
 The link to reserve is below.
-Additional information on camping and lodging in Big Basin can be found here
+Additional information on camping and lodging in Big Basin can be found here.

 If you're planning to trek through the backcountry, click here for information about backpacking campgrounds.
 The most popular backpacking trip at the park is the Skyline-to-the-sea Trail, a 30 mile, 3 day backpacking trip from the mountains to the ocean.
 More information can be found here.

 Big Basin is open year-around and each season has it's unique qualities.
 The best times to visit are spring and fall.
-During warm weather, the park turns into a nice cool oasis.
+During warm weather, the park turns into a nice cool oasis from the heat.